 Too Many Toys! by Heidi Deedman

-Lulu’s favorite toy in the world is her teddy bear Jupiter.
-As the years progress, Lulu accumulates a lot of toys!
+Lulu’s favorite toy in the world is her teddy bear, Jupiter.
+Lulu accumulates a lot of toys!
 Jupiter agrees; she has too many toys!
 Time for a purge!
-Lulu gave away a huge pile of her toys until there’s just Jupiter left.
+Lulu gave away a huge pile of her toys until there was just Jupiter left.
 That’s perfect because now there’s space for more toys at Christmas.